-KECHI OKWUCHI: SERENADES OF A SURVIVOR - THISDAYLIVE
+KECHI OKWUCHI: Serenades of A Survivor - THISDAYLIVE

 “You are here not just because of your story but because of your talent,” Cowell once remarked after her performance.
 That strengthened Kechi’s resolve to pursue music professionally side by side as a motivational speaker.

 “It is really an honour for me to do this and to represent what Standard Bearers School stands for- setting young women in paths that perhaps had not been walked before.
 I feel like this one monumental occasion.
-It is a milestone for the school and for me.”
+It is a milestone for the school and for me,” Kechi said.

 In a figurative sense, the real fire-eater is the headliner, Kechi.
 Her final performance of “This is me” was soul-stirring.